Cub0n/Cub0n/README.md

 - 👋 Hi, I’m @Cub0n
 - 👀 I’m interested in OpenSource, Crypto, Operating Systems and many more ...
 - 🌱 I’m currently learning Rust and some Compiler Construction Principles.
 More to come: Machine Learning
-- 💞️ I’m looking to collaborate on sharing code
+- 💞️ I’m looking to collaborate on ... many things.
+Some are non tech related
 - 📫 How to reach me ... mh, good question ...

 <!---